Ariaryy/AniName/README.md

 The path can be obtained by opening the folder containing your Anime(s) using <b>File Explorer</b>, right-clicking on the address bar, and selecting <b>Copy adress</b>.
 The path will be copied to the clipboard which can be pasted into the app.

-The <b>Rename Utility</b> will scan for directories/subdirectories matching the format mentioned in [Pre-requisite](#pre-requisite).
-The process of renaming can be started by verifying the animes found during the scan by the user.
+The <b>Rename Utility</b> will scan for directories/subdirectories matching the format mentioned in [Anime Folder Formatting](#anime-folder-formatting).
+The process of renaming can be started by confirming the Anime(s) found during the scan by the user.

 After the rename, a backup of all previous filenames are stored in a folder called <b>ORIGINAL_EPISODE_FILENAMES</b>.
 This folder is made outside the path entered while using the <b>Rename Utility</b>.
 The previous filenames can be restored using the [Restore Utility](#restore-utility).